simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 this means unusually wide values in later lines can cause visual discontinuities as column widths are adjusted.
 If you want to ensure perfect alignment, at the cost of more time and memory, use the `--align-all` flag.

+By default, `aregister` shows a header above the data.
+However, when reporting in a language different from English, it is easier to omit this header and prepend your own one.
+For this purpose, use the `--no-header` option.

 This command also supports the
 [output destination](hledger.html#output-destination) and